ZZX-Labs/zzx-labs-website/projects/software/tervis/README.md

 ### Web Edition

-No package installation is required.
+No local package installation is required for the core HTML/JavaScript application.

-Serve the project directory over HTTP/HTTPS:
+Serve the directory through HTTP/HTTPS:

 ```bash
 python -m http.server 8000